iambillmccann/rustcn/README.md

 ### To Do

 Discover and resolve styling issues with the button.
 The code specifies a white border, but none is showing.

+Strange, but the above issue appears resolved without code changes.